ExaWorks/job-api-spec/specification.md

-Considering jobs with non-trivial run durations, the bulk of the time in the above simplified definition of `run()` would be spent in `waitForCompletion()`, which is an operation that, if implemented as efficiently as possible, would consume no share of CPU time locally during the execution of the job.
+Considering jobs with non-trivial run durations, the bulk of the time in the above simplified definition of `run()` would be spent in `waitForCompletion()`, which is an operation that, if implemented as efficiently as possible, would consume no CPU time locally during the execution of the job.
 However, it holds the non-CPU resources associated with the thread that invokes it, namely kernel and stack memory.
 Any jobs running concurrently would, each, hold the resources